Shockley-Ramo theorem and long-range photocurrent response in gapless materials: The origin of the nonlocal and directional behavior

-In gapless materials, photoresponse is mediated by ambient carriers outside the photoexcitation spot.
-Short recombination times lead to a rapid decay of the primary photoexcited carriers, preventing them from reaching contacts and directly contributing to photocurrent.
-Instead, the main contribution is indirect: a local photocurrent sets up an e.m.f. that drives ambient carriers far from the excitation region, and into the contacts, leading to response which does not diminish with distance.
+Ambient carriers in gapless materials play an important role in mediating electric currents and transporting energy across the system.
+Here we analyze long-range photoresponse mediated by such carriers.
+The reasons the contribution of ambient carriers to photoresponse overwhelms that of primary photoexcited carriers can be summed up as follows.
+On one hand, short recombination times lead to a rapid decay of the primary photoexcited carriers, preventing them from reaching contacts and directly contributing to photocurrent.
+On the other hand, ambient carriers can generate currents and fields reaching far from the photoexcitation spot.
+The main contribution to photoresponse is therefore an indirect one: a local photocurrent sets up an electric field that drives ambient carriers outside the excitation region and into the contacts.

+There are several mechanisms by which primary photoexcited carriers can produce local photocurrents in the excitation region.
+These currents can be due to photovoltaic effects (electron-hole separation by built-in fields) or due to thermoelectric effects.
+Photovoltaic mechanisms tend to dominate in systems with strong built-in fields (such as semiconductor p-n junctions), whereas thermoelectric mechanisms are important in systems where electron-lattice cooling is slow (such as graphene).
+The two mechanisms depend on very different length and time scales set by system inhomogeneity, the scattering and recombination mean free paths for photoexcited carriers, the cooling times and lengths for secondary hot carriers, etc. Here, we will not discuss local photocurrent mechanisms in detail, so as to no obscure the main point of this article: on large scales far from the excitation region the response is of a nonlocal Shockley-Ramo type and is mediated by electric currents due to ambient carriers.

+We note that the mechanism discussed here is not the only one that may lead to a long-range photoresponse.
+For example, in systems with large cooling lengths (such as pristine graphene) hot carriers generated in the excitation region can diffuse across the entire system and reach contacts.
+Thermopower induced through contact heating by such carriers may create an additional long-range photocurrent response.
+However, the qualitative features of such photoresponse are quite different from those expected for the Shockley-Ramo-type response.
+In particular, the number of hot carriers reaching contacts sharply increases when they are excited in proximity to the contacts.
+Hence, we do not expect the direct heating of contacts to yield a ``global'', position-independent photoresponse.
+Likewise, since hot carrier generation in the excitation region has no directional dependence, this mechanism alone cannot account for the directional effect which is naturally explained by a Shockley-Ramo-type response.